allpix-squared/allpix-squared/src/modules/TransientPropagation/README.md

 * `output_plots_use_pixel_units` : Determines if the plots should use pixels as unit instead of metric length scales.
 Defaults to false (thus using the metric system).
 * `output_plots_use_equal_scaling` : Determines if the plots should be produced with equal distance scales on every axis (also if this implies that some points will fall out of the graph).
 Defaults to true.
 * `output_plots_align_pixels` : Determines if the plot should be aligned on pixels, defaults to false.
 If enabled the start and the end of the axis will be at the split point between pixels.
 * `output_animations` : In addition to the other output plots, also write a GIF animation of the charges drifting towards the electrodes.
-This is very slow and writing the animation takes a considerable amount of time, therefore defaults to false.
+This is extremely slow and writing the animation takes a considerable amount of time, therefore defaults to false.
 This option also requires `output_linegraphs` to be enabled.
 * `output_animations_time_scaling` : Scaling for the animation used to convert the actual simulation time to the time step in the animation.
 Defaults to 1.0e9, meaning that every nanosecond of the simulation is equal to an animation step of a single second.
 * `output_animations_marker_size` : Scaling for the markers on the animation, defaults to one.
 The markers are already internally scaled to the charge of their step, normalized to the maximum charge.
 * `output_animations_contour_max_scaling` : Scaling to use for the contour color axis from the theoretical maximum charge at every single plot step.
 Default is 10, meaning that the maximum of the color scale axis is equal to the total amount of charges divided by ten (values above this are displayed in the same maximum color).
 Parameter can be used to improve the color scale of the contour plots.